Playing With: Asshole Victim

-: When a murder victim is an asshole.
+: When the victim of a murder (or a victim of some other kind of crime or misdeed) is an asshole.

-- Straight: The victim was a jerkwad.
-Nobody liked him, but not everyone hated him.
+- Straight: The murder victim was a jerkwad.
+Nobody liked him, so his death isn't met with much unhappiness.

 - The victim was a slightly mean spirited practical joker.